AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 ## Web Frontend
 After programming you have to start the web frontend with the IP shown in the SerialMonitor of the IDE.

-If the sketch is working, you have to add the persons with names with the web frontend "ADD USER ".
+If the sketch is working, you have to add the persons with names with the web frontend "ADD USER".

 The face information is stored persistently in flash memory.